majstomphorst/fireApp-pset06/review.md

     }
 }
 ```
-2. There is Some inconsistency with the comment style.
+2. There is some inconsistency with the comment style.
 ```Swift
 /// creates a segue back this is needed to make the slide down animations (unwinde)
    @IBAction func returnToMessage(segue: UIStoryboardSegue) {}